Welcome to

 Assignments & Grading

 There will be no mandatory homework or exams.
-We will work through problems at the end of most classes, and optional additional problems will provided at the end of each section of the notes.
+We will work through proofs together in most classes, and optional additional problems will provided at the end of each section of the notes.

 Classroom Climate & Inclusivity